 I always get excited when I see or experience that playing out.

-He can have someone write books for kids, that moms will read, and have both the mom and her little ones get the lesson in a slightly different way, from the same 8 page board book, or 20 minute cartoon.
+He can have someone write children’s books with life lessons that apply to the kids and adults equally, and have both the mom and her little ones get the lesson in a slightly different way, from the same 8 page board book, or 20 minute cartoon.

-Max created this garden, and populated it with insects, and a few other small creatures.
+Max created this garden and populated it with insects, and a few other small creatures.
 Then, he puts everyday struggles in their path, and we get to see them work things out.
 Hermie and his friends are learning some foundational truths and principles together, in a way that’s fun and very engaging.
-Sometimes I think as a mom, I get more from it than my little guy does, but he really gets it too (and personalizes it well), as it was intended.
+Sometimes I think as a mom, I get more from it than my kids do, but they really get it too (and personalizes it well), as it was intended.

 In THE FLOOD OF LIES Hermie is so focused on his own desire (this time a tasty treat), that he doesn’t care about the consequences of his actions.
 Even after causing the garden to flood.
 His “creative” answers to the question of what happened, remind me of my own attempts to minimize my faults and redirect attention (Ouch).
 A good lesson for kids to learn well now, to always tell the truth. but how many of us grown-ups need to be reminded of it, also?